By Chantae Reden | Published: August 27, 2025 | Updated: June 1, 2026

 What It Is

 The beach itself is a crescent of golden sand cloaked in colorful towels, and the rental stands hire out soft-top surfboards for travelers in search of their first wave.
-Inland, a string of souvenir shops, surf shops, cafés and restaurants cater to every craving.
+Inland, a string of souvenir shops, surf shops, cafés and restaurants caters to every craving.

 Where It Is